 A Board member who intends to publicly protest a Board action should resign his/her position on the Board before doing so.

-9. RELATIONS WITH STAFF: A Board member must appreciate the strategic role of the Board and respect the Director’s and WIBOSCOC staff’s responsibility to manage the WIBOSCOC’s day-to-day activities.
+9. RELATIONS WITH STAFF: A Board member is expected to support the strategic role of the Board and recognize the Director’s and WIBOSCOC staff’s responsibility to manage the WIBOSCOC’s day-to-day activities.

-A Board Member should refrain from intruding on administrative issues that are the responsibility of management, except to monitor results and prohibit actions that conflict with Board policy.
+A Board Member is expected to refrain from intruding on administrative issues that are the responsibility of management, except to monitor results and prohibit actions that conflict with Board policy.

-A Board member should treat employees of the organization courteously and professionally, recognizing that the WIBOSCOC has an obligation to provide its employees a workplace free from discrimination and harassment.
+A Board member is expected to treat employees of the organization courteously and professionally, recognizing that the WIBOSCOC has an obligation to provide its employees a workplace free from discrimination and harassment.